Jump to content

 Beware, the mod is available only in the ISO format.
 You can either mount it on a virtual drive, burn it on a DVD like in the good old days, or unzip it with 7-Zip or equivalent software.

-If you have the previous 0.9.0 or 0.9.5 version installed, please use the uninstaller to remove it completely.
-Clean installation is mandatory for version 0.9.6.
+If you have a previous version of the mod installed, please use the uninstaller to remove it completely.
+Clean installation is mandatory.
 You might want to make a backup of the Controls folder, so that you can easily restore your controller settings afterwards.

-• Got to Sound and set Sound Channels to 32.
-We got reports that 16 is not enough and will cause CTDs on some systems, due to the higher quality sounds included within the mod.
+• Go to Sound and set Sound Channels to 32.
+We got reports that 16 is not enough and will cause crashes on some systems, due to the higher quality sounds included within the mod.

-• Pray for TW/TK to work on a 64bit version of Strike Fighters 2, maybe even with support for DirectX 12.
-With that done, CTD issues would be an old memory.
+• Pray for ThirdWire AKA Tsuyoshi Kawahito to work on a 64bit version of Strike Fighters 2, maybe even with support for DirectX 12.
+With that done, any out of memory issues should become an old memory.

 • Like 2